How did it happen that the positions of Gender Advisors were created and Gender Advisors appointed within the NATO military structure?

 (United Nations Security Council Resolution 1325)

 In 2007, NATO and the Euro-Atlantic Partnership Council (EAPC) adopted its first policy on the implementation of UNSCR 1325.
 The policy paved the way for further integration of gender perspective and gender balance within NATO military and civilian structure, and gender mainstreaming within the NATO policies and programmes.
 In 2010 the North Atlantic Council adopted the first result-oriented NATO Action Plan for the implementation of the NATO/EAPC Policy on Women, Peace and Security, which is revised every two years.
-Finally, in 2012 the NATO Secretary General appointed a first NATO Special Representative for Women, Peace, and Security – the position currently held by Ambassador Marriët Schuurman.
+Finally, in 2012 the NATO Secretary General appointed a first NATO Special Representative for Women, Peace, and Security – the position held by Mrs. Clare Hutchinson as of January 18th, 2018.

 Whereas the above-mentioned developments occurred at the political level, the adoption of the Bi-SC Directive 40-1 in 2009 further revised in 2012, was a milestone achievement for the NATO military component.
 The Directive gives clear guidelines and instructions for the implementation of the Resolution 1325 for all levels of the NATO military structure.
 It also provides for the integration of gender perspective into NATO planning, operations, missions, education, training, exercises and evaluation, and for gender mainstreaming in all NATO policies and programmes in all areas and at all levels.
 The implementation goes well only together with the institutionalisation, and the latter could only be achieved through the establishment of gender advisory positions throughout the organization.
 Therefore, the Directive establishes and clarifies the role of Gender Advisors and Gender Focal Points, who are responsible for providing an advice and operational support on the implementation of the Resolution 1325 to the Commander and NATO personnel.